-Expulsion Hearing Before Deputy Superintendent
+Expulsion Hearing Before VP of Academies

 The Academy shall make a good faith effort to inform the student and the student's parent(s) of the time and place for the hearing, and the school shall hold the hearing regardless of whether the student, the student's parent(s) or another adult representing the student attends.
-The Deputy Superintendent may audio record the hearing.
+The VP of Academies may audio record the hearing.

-Immediately following the hearing, the Deputy Superintendent will notify the student and the student's parent(s) in writing of his or her decision.
+Immediately following the hearing, the VP of Academies will notify the student and the student's parent(s) in writing of his or her decision.
 The decision shall specify:

 - 1. The length of the suspension or expulsion, if any; - 2.
 When the expulsion is not permanent, the procedures for re-admittance at the end of the expulsion period; and - 3.
-The right to appeal the Deputy Superintendent decision to the Superintendent of Great Hearts Texas.
+The right to appeal the VP of Academies' decision to the Superintendent of Great Hearts Texas